Information for Placement Providers

 Placements also provide an opportunity to assess a student as a potential future employee with many of our students progressing to full-time employment with their undergraduate placement host organisation following graduation from the BA Programme.

-If you are an employer who is interested in recruiting an off-campus placement student, please email the Student Placement Officer, Patricia.Casserly@mic.ul.ie, who will subsequently contact you to further discuss the process and your recruitment needs.
+If you are an employer who is interested in recruiting an off-campus placement student, please email the Placement Office Manager, Patricia.Casserly@mic.ul.ie, who will subsequently contact you to further discuss the process and your recruitment needs.

 You will be asked to complete a Placement Information/Request form available to download below.

-The selection and recruitment of students is overseen by the Student Placement Officer who remains in close contact with the host organisation and placement candidates throughout the process.
+The selection and recruitment of students is overseen by the Placement Office Manager who remains in close contact with the host organisation and placement candidates throughout the process.

-The Student Placement Officer will short list potential candidates based on the employer organisation’s requirements (as detailed on the Placement Information/Request form) and student preferences and will forward a selection of CVs for review, subject to suitable candidates being available.
+The Placement Office Manager will short list potential candidates based on the employer organisation’s requirements (as detailed on the Placement Information/Request form) and student preferences and will forward a selection of CVs for review, subject to suitable candidates being available.

 Interviews are then organised for the candidates and can be facilitated on or off campus as well as virtually if required.